spiritLHLS/honeygain-one-click-command-installation/README.md

 ## **Introduction**

-The traffmonetizer is an option that allows users to earn money by sharing your traffic.
+The honeygain is an option that allows users to earn money by sharing your traffic.

 You'll receive $0.10 for the 1G traffic you share, and this script supports data center network or home bandwidth.

-This is the **first one-click installation script of the whole network** to automatically install dependencies and pull and install the latest docker, and the script will continue to be improved according to the platform update.

 It has below features: